luau-lang/rfcs/docs/syntax-property-access-modifiers.md

 ## Drawbacks

 We expect it to be very commonplace to have table types containing read-only functions.
-This syntax is a little bit verbose and maybe not intuitive for that use case.
+This syntax is a little bit verbose and maybe unintuitive for that use case.

-`read` and `write` are also really useful method names.
+`read` and `write` are also very useful method names.
 It's a little bit awkward to talk about a table that has a `read` or a `write` method:

 ```lua